This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-In a small bowl, combine the mayonnaise, pickle relish, vinegar, garlic powder, onion powder, and paprika.
-Chill in the refrigerator several hours before serving.
+- In a small bowl, combine the mayonnaise, pickle relish, vinegar, garlic powder, onion powder, paprika, and turmeric.
+Chill in the refrigerator for several hours before serving.

-Add the following ingredients, working from the bottom up: bottom bun, special sauce, onion, lettuce, beef patty, cheese, pickles, bottom bun, special sauce, onion, lettuce, beef patty, pickles, top bun.
+- Add the following ingredients, working from the bottom up: bottom bun, big mac sauce, onion, lettuce, beef patty, cheese, pickles, bottom bun, big mac sauce, onion, lettuce, beef patty, pickles, top bun.

 Nutrition information is automatically calculated, so should only be used as an approximation.